 Try a new (or old) medium.

 Change things up by selecting a more engaging medium for your message.
 For example, social selling maven Jamie Shanks found a video message increased his email open rates two to 10 times.
 I’ve found the same thing with the teams I’ve managed as well.
-Even prospects who aren’t interested in taking the next step reply to say what a clever format we used (PS – if you’re looking for a great, free product to share short videos with customers or prospects. check out GoVideo by Vidyard).
+Even prospects who weren’t interested in taking the next step reply to say what a clever format we used (PS – if you’re looking for a great, free product to share short videos with customers or prospects. check out GoVideo by Vidyard).
 Using video has also been shown to produce vastly higher levels of exposure when it comes to customer discovery calls.
 Low-tech ideas like engaging your prospects with a fun piñatagram or even a handwritten note (which one BDR used successfully on me!) work as well.

 Rethink your messaging.